Skip to content

 How to Map the B2B client Buying Journey for Revenue Teams

 To map the B2B client buying journey effectively, follow these 6 steps while managing 6-10 stakeholders throughout a 6-18 month process.
 You will need CRM data, content libraries, and stakeholder mapping capabilities.
-This process takes approximately 3-4 weeks to complete initial mapping.
+Initial mapping takes approximately 3-4 weeks.
 The Starr Conspiracy recommends focusing on buying committee dynamics rather than linear progression.

 Step Summary